Muchacha de barrio

 Muchacha de barrio (English: Neighborhood Girl) is a Mexican telenovela produced by Ernesto Alonso for Canal de las Estrellas in 1979.
 Ana Martín, Humberto Zurita and Guillermo Murray star as the protagonists.

 Plot

-Laura is a girl's cheerful and lively neighborhood that lives with his mother Rosa and his stepfather Pancho with his accounting studies, Laura gets a job in the newspaper owned by Pablo Moncada and where he works his adoptive son Raul.
-Laura and Raul are known and they fall in love, but due to various circumstances, including family secrets that come to light have to separate, although in the end you will find true happiness.
+Laura is cheerful and lively neighborhood girl that lives with her mother Rosa and stepfather Pancho.
+With her accounting studies, Laura gets a job in the newspaper owned by Pablo Moncada, where he works with his adoptive son Raul.
+Laura and Raul get to know each other and fall in love, but due to various circumstances, including family secrets that come to light, they have to separate, although in the end they will find true happiness.